GDTran15/Frammy-s/README.md

 Users can register, vote for nominees, track artist popularity through live streaming data, and view activity logs of public voting behaviour.
 The project was developed as part of UTS 41026 – Advanced Software Development, focusing on Agile methods, DevOps pipelines, and full-stack implementation.

+How to run the project in local host: clone the project down and connect with your database thorugh application properties in backend

 Tech Stack
 Frontend: React.js, Bootstrap, Axios
 Backend: Java Spring Boot, Maven